dboddie-canonical-work/disgorged-docs/adding-opengl-gpu-support-to-a-snap.rst

 Configure environment
 ---------------------

 Graphical applications and GPU libraries require environment configuration to function correctly.
 The `desktop helpers project <https://github.com/ubuntu/snapcraft-desktop-helpers>`__ provides scripts that do additional setup to ensure toolkits, audio stacks and graphics drivers are correctly configured when your application starts.
-If your application uses `GTK <desktop-app-support-gtk.md>`__, `Qt <desktop-app-support-qt.md>`__, or `another desktop toolkit <desktop-applications.md>`__, then follow the instructions for that toolkit.
+If your application uses :ref:`GTK <desktop-app-support-gtk>`, :ref:`Qt <desktop-app-support-qt>`, or :ref:`another desktop toolkit <desktop-applications>`, then follow the instructions for that toolkit.
 The ``desktop-launch`` script for that toolkit will also take care of GPU library configuration.

 If your application, like most games, does not use a common desktop toolkit, then you can use the ``desktop-glib-only`` helper to do the initialisation of desktop features such as GPU, sound and fonts.
 The first step is to include a dependency on the ``desktop-glib-only`` part in the part of your application.